 ECON 2410.
 Urbanization.
 Matt Turner, normally offered every other year.
 Advanced land use theory, sources of productivity advantages of size and density, systems of cities and New Economic Geography models.

 GEOL 1320.
 Introduction to Geographic Information Systems for Environmental Applications.
 Lynn Carlson, normally offered annually.
 An introduction to basic Geographic Information System (GIS) concepts, and the utilization and application of geospatial data for analysis.
 Concepts are presented via online videos (Canvas) and put into practice through weekly hands-on laboratory exercises utilizing the ArcGIS software.

 PHP 2325.
 Place Matters: Exploring Community-Level Contexts on Health Behaviors, Outcomes and Disparities.
 Akila Keita, normally offered every other year.
 Theories and findings related to the effects of local environments on health outcomes.

 SOC 1871W.
 Geographical Analysis of Society.
-Rachel Franklin, normally offered every other year.
+Staff, normally offered every other year.
 Covers theories/concepts and related analytical tools that facilitate understanding of spatial organization of individuals, societies, and economies.